consoleaf/kopl/README.md

 ## Usage

+WARNING: This tool requires HTTP Inspector to be enabled!

 ### Initialize a new KOReader Plugin Project

 To create a new KOReader plugin project, use the `init` command: